 Performs other position-related duties as assigned, depending on assignment setting.

-2 years recent acute dialysis experience and or one year experience in chronic dialysis setting.
+8+ months of recent acute dialysis experience and or one year experience in chronic dialysis setting.

 Current Unencumbered RN license in state of practice.